-The CAE reports functionally to the CEO and has access to the Audit Committee as described in this document.
-As part of their reports to the Audit Committee, the CAE will include a regular report on audit activities.
+The CAE is appointed by the CEO to lead the OCEO's internal audit function.
+The CAE reports to the CEO and has access to the Audit Committee.
+As part of his or her interactions with the Audit Committee, the CAE will regularly report on audit activities.

-The CAE, in the discharge of their duties, shall be accountable to the CEO and the Audit Committee to:
+The CAE, in the discharge of her duties, shall be accountable to the CEO and the Audit Committee to:

-- Report significant issues related to the processes for controlling Elections Canada's activities, including potential improvements to those processes, and provide information concerning such issues through to resolution.
+- Report significant issues related to the processes for controlling the OCEO's activities, including potential improvements to those processes, and provide information concerning such issues through to resolution.